Verbal Counseling

 Letter of Reprimand (LOR)

-A Letter of Reprimand is more severe than a LOA.
-It's also used to document clear violations of standard and is used for more serious offenses.
+A Letter of Reprimand is more severe than a Letter of Admonition (LOA).
+Like the LOA, it's also used to document clear violations of standard and is used for more serious offenses.
 It may also be issued when other, less severe methods, such as a Letter of Counseling or Letter of Admonition have failed to correct behavior.
 More...

 The goal of presenting a Letter of Counseling is communication.
 Sometimes we just don't express ourselves clearly, there are misunderstandings, and we don't quite see eye to eye.
 The Letter of Counseling is intended to clear up any confusion and to improve or correct behavior.
-The intent is not to aggravate what may be a tense situation by causing embarrassment.
-A Letter of Counseling should be delivered in private with only the offender and the supervisor present.
-The supervisor should explain the behavior that led up to the requirement to formally document it and allow the offender to read the LOC.
-The offender is then required to sign the document indicating he has read and understood the contents.
-Signing an LOC is not an admission of guilt.
-It merely indicates that the subject of the LOC acknowledges that he was spoken to about the behavior described in the letter.
-More on Presenting an LOC
+The intent is not to aggravate what may already be a tense situation by causing embarrassment.
+A Letter of Counseling should be delivered in private with only the recipient and the supervisor present.
+More...